abc1199281/DSP_lab/[Ch11]ParametricSignalModeling/Readme.md

-# [Ch11.
-Parametric Signal Model  (a.k.a.
-AR Model)] Better Frequency Resolution with smaller points when Estimating Frequency of Sinusoidal
+# [Advanced] Parametric Signal Modeling: Better Frequency Resolution with smaller points when Estimating Frequency of Sinusoidal

 When it comes to estimating the main frequency of sinusoidal like signals with **finite length**, the most intuitive method might be observing the largest component in the DFT/DTFT.
 Nonetheless, the resolution of DFT is limited by windowing effect.
 If a known structure of the signals is given, these method are not the best way to estimate the frequency.